Promotions trends 2019: Mid-year catch up

-As part of Kantar Media’s commitment to providing you with comprehensive insights into brand advertising and promotion activity, we thought it would be useful to look at print, digital and mobile coupon activity for the first half of 2018.
+As part of Kantar’s commitment to providing you with comprehensive insights into brand advertising and promotion activity, we thought it would be useful to look at notable Print and Digital coupon activity for the first half of 2019.

-This year, Kantar Media reports that FSI print promotion activity (as measured by coupons dropped) fell 12.2% in the first half of 2018.
-Worth noting is that H1 2018 includes one less week than H1 2017 – if normalized across 26 weeks, the decline measures -8.5%.
+This year, Kantar reports that FSI print promotion activity (as measured by coupons dropped) fell 12.4% in the first half of 2019.

 Shorter Shelf Life

-In the first half of 2018, Kantar Media found that expiration (the time given to redeem an offer) continues to decrease.
-For Digital, expiration measured half a week less than the prior period, bringing overall time available to redeem a digital offer under 4 weeks.
-In Print, the decrease was less pronounced, with only a 3% decrease in time available – down to 5.5 weeks overall.
+In the first half of 2019, Kantar found that expiration length (the time given to redeem an offer) continues to decrease.
+For Digital, expiration measured 5% less than the prior period, bringing overall time available to redeem a Digital offer to 3.7 weeks.
+In Print, the trend was similar, with a 5.5% decrease in time available – down to an average of 5.1 weeks.

 Want to know more?